 Handwriting can be a struggle for many children, especially those with developmental differences or fine motor issues.
 However, there are many things that a parent or educator can do to help children excel in the development of their handwriting.

-Below you’ll find a list of some of the best practices to help a child struggling with handwriting.
+Below we have provided a list of some of the best practices to help a child struggling with handwriting.
 Using these techniques, along with a strong dose of patience, can help kids catch up to their peers in fine motor skills in no time.

 1. Teach Children to Hold a Writing Implement Properly